zorexsalvo/zorexsalvo.com/_posts/2017-07-01-my-journey-to-the-vast-world-of-text-editors.md

 layout: post
 image_path: img/text-editor-map.jpg
 title: My Journey to the Vast World of Text Editors
-short_description: My journey from using the humble notepad to a powerful ide to a simple but configurabel text editor.
+short_description: My journey from using the humble notepad to a powerful ide to a simple but highly configurable text editor.
 published: true
 ---
 Let’s start with the text editors that I used since the beginning of my programming journey.